Planning to get a balance bike for your child?

 Instructions for assembly of these bike are generally easy to follow with illustrated step-by-step instructions and video guides via YouTube.

 Necessary bike tools for assembly are usually included.
-Assembly may range from ready-to-ride out of the box to having to install a seat, a set of wheels or having to adjust the handlebars for proper alignment.
+Assembly may range from ready-to-ride out of the box to having to install a seat, a set of two wheels or having to adjust the handlebars for proper alignment.